 The whys are going to be tailored from the long list of benefits that resistance training provides.
 I am going to cover four of the reasons that I hold to be some of the most important reasons why you should be doing some type of strength training every week.

-The first one is Increased muscle and bone strength.
+Increased muscle and bone strength.
 This one is a big one whether you want to be the world’s strongest person, an ultimate athlete, or just to live a healthy and long life.
 Making sure our muscles and bones remain strong and sturdy is an important piece to that puzzle especially as we age.
 It’s also a big thing that athletes should be focusing on especially if they have the intention to improve overall performance.

 Pain Management.
-I know this sounds crazy, but a big misconception with injuries or chronic pain is that movment won’t help.
+I know this sounds crazy, but a big misconception with injuries or chronic pain is that movement won’t help.
 The reality is in most cases some type of resistance training can prove to be very beneficial in creating a more tolerable environment with pain or even diminishing it to the point where it doesn’t exist.

 Increased self esteem.
 This one is HUGE because personally this has been a big one for me.
 Ever since I entered the health and fitness world, I struggled with who I was and with my appearance, but as I started working out everything changed for me mentally.
 I become confident in myself and my appearance simply from just working out.
 When you become strong, you feel strong and you start to feel better and more confident overall.

-Resistance training helps burn longer.
+Resistance training helps you burn longer.
 I know this sounds confusing, weird, and wrong, but the thing is if you are shooting to lose weight you will greatly benefit from incorporating some type of resistance training.
 Although you may “burn more calories” doing cardio, resistance training provides a different benefit that will help with your overall attempt at losing weight.
 Resistance training helps with metabolism.
 This has to do with muscle growth.
 More muscle requires your body to expend more energy.
 More energy means more calories out.
 So if you are looking to lose weight it’s necessary to have resistance training incorporated somewhere, because this will allow you to develop and build muscle which will help in the overall scheme of losing weight.

 This only scratches the surface of why you should be doing some type of resistance training.
 It’s beneficial with losing weight and it’s also key to making you a healthier and fitter human being.